-Oracle Data Integrator (ODI) is an enterprise Extract-Load-Transform (ELT) tool in Oracle's Fusion Middleware suite — used to integrate data across diverse sources and deliver high-performance transformations for data warehouses, big data platforms, and enterprise applications.
-This advisory covers the complete licensing structure, NUP vs Processor models, editions and pricing, common compliance pitfalls including restricted-use traps, and optimization strategies for ITAM professionals.
+Oracle Data Integrator (ODI) is an enterprise Extract-Load-Transform (ELT) tool in Oracle's Fusion Middleware suite, used to integrate data across diverse sources and deliver high-performance transformations for data warehouses, big data platforms, and enterprise applications.
+This advisory covers the complete licensing structure, NUP vs Processor models, editions and pricing, common compliance pitfalls including restricted-use traps, and optimisation strategies for ITAM professionals.

 Oracle Data Integrator licensing is separate from Oracle Database or other Oracle products.
 Organisations must purchase specific licences to deploy ODI in their environment.
 Unlike some Oracle products bundled with hardware or cloud services, on-premises ODI requires dedicated software licences.

-ODI's core components — ODI Studio, ODI Agents (Standalone and JEE), the ODI repository (hosted in an Oracle Database), and the ODI Console — must all be licensed for the environments where they run.
+ODI's core components (ODI Studio, ODI Agents both Standalone and JEE, the ODI repository hosted in an Oracle Database, and the ODI Console) must all be licensed for the environments where they run.
 Managing these licences is critical because ODI often runs on multiple servers and interacts with other Oracle software, introducing hidden licensing requirements.

 NUP licensing is typically cost-effective for development environments or small teams where user counts are low and well-defined.

 Licences are based on the processing cores where ODI software is installed and running.
 This model allows an unlimited number of users on that server.
-Oracle uses the Processor Core Factor Table to determine how many licences are needed per core based on CPU type — for instance, most x86 processors have a 0.5 core factor, meaning two cores count as one licence.
+Oracle uses the Processor Core Factor Table to determine how many licences are needed per core based on CPU type.
+Most x86 processors have a 0.5 core factor, meaning two cores count as one licence.
 Every physical or virtual core running an ODI agent or ODI server must be accounted for.

 Processor licensing is ideal for high-throughput or broad deployments where user counts are large, undefined, or difficult to track reliably.